stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 Allows you to host and store docker images as well as create image repos.

-Your account will have both read and write access by default to any i mages you create within the registry and any repos.
+Your account will have both read and write access by default to any images you create within the registry and any repos.

-Access for your registry and images can be controlled via *IAM policies* in addition to *repository policies*.
+Access for your registry and images can be controlled via **IAM policies** in addition to **repository policies**.

 Before your docker client can access your registry it needs to be authenticated as an AWS user via an Authorization token.